ZcashFoundation/zebra/README.md

 The goals of the beta release series are for Zebra to act as a fully validating Zcash node, for all active consensus rules as of NU5 activation.

-Currently, Zebra does not validate the following Zcash consensus rules:
+Currently, Zebra validates all of the documented Zcash consensus rules, but it may not validate any:

-#### Sprout
-- Validation of Sprout anchors (root of the Sprout note commitment tree)

 #### Other
 - Undocumented rules derived from Bitcoin